 Warwick may make differential offers to students in a number of circumstances.
-These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
+These include students participating in a Widening Participation programme or who meet the contextual data criteria.

 Differential offers will usually be one or two grades below Warwick’s standard offer.

 All students who successfully complete the Warwick IFP and apply to Warwick through UCAS will receive a guaranteed conditional offer for a related undergraduate programme (selected courses only).

 For the following IFP streams we will issue a guaranteed offer for the Liberal Arts degree: Business Management, Psychology, Social Science, Arts & Humanities and Law & Politics.

 We do not typically interview applicants.
 Offers are made based on your UCAS form which includes predicted and actual grades, your personal statement and school reference.

 This course will help you understand the importance of thinking critically about how we know and experience the world, and recognise the importance of linking precision in thought and analysis to a grounded understanding of different historical periods.